Synechococcus: Phylogeny

 More recently, Badger et al. (2002) proposed the division of the cyanobacteria into a α- and a β-subcluster based on the type of rbcL (large subunit of ribulose 1,5-bisphosphate carboxylase/oxygenase) found in these organisms. α-cyanobacteria were defined to contain a form IA, while β-cyanobacteria were defined to contain a form IB of this gene.
 In support for this division Badger et al. analyze the phylogeny of carboxysomal proteins, which appear to support this division.
 Also, two particular bicarbonate transport systems appear to only be found in α-cyanobacteria, which lack carboxysomal carbonic anhydrases.

-The complete phylogenetic tree of 16S rRNA sequences of Synechococcus revealed at least 12 groups, which morphologically correspond to Synechococcus, but they have not derived from the common ancestor.
+A complete phylogenetic tree of 16S rRNA sequences of Synechococcus-shaped bacteria was produced in 2014.
+It revealed at least 12 groups, which morphologically correspond to Synechococcus, but they have not derived from the common ancestor.
 Moreover, it has been estimated based on molecular dating that the first Synechococcus lineage has appeared 3 billion years ago in thermal springs with subsequent radiation to marine and freshwater environments.

-As of 2020, the morphologically similar "Synechococcus collective" has been split into 15 genera under 5 different orders:
+Taxonomy

+Accepted framework

+Komárek et al. (2020) uses a combination of phylogenomics and 16S rRNA to divide the Synechococcus-shaped bacteria into a number of genera, families, and orders.
+Some of these are newly created (marked with "nov."):